-District employees who operate commercial motor vehicles (CMVs) and are required to hold a commercial driver’s license (CDL) in connection with their district job duties (“drivers”) are subject to the district’s mandated drug and alcohol testing program as set forth in administrative policy 5202 and these procedures.
+Bellingham Public Schools employees who operate commercial motor vehicles (CMVs) and are required to hold a commercial driver’s license (CDL) in connection with their district job duties (“drivers”) are subject to the district’s mandated drug and alcohol testing program as set forth in administrative policy 5202 and these procedures.
 These procedures are intended to meet the requirements of federal law, including regulations issued by the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
-They supplement, but do not displace, the district’s Drug-Free Workplace policy 5258.
+They supplement, but do not displace, the district’s Drug-Free Workplace policy 5201.

-The district’s Human Resources Department is responsible for the administration and implementation of these procedures.
-Drivers with questions about this procedure should contact Assistant Superintendent of Human Resources or designee.
+The district’s human resources department is responsible for the administration and implementation of these procedures.
+Drivers with questions about this procedure should contact the assistant superintendent of human resources or designee.

 I. COMPLIANCE WITH FEDERAL REGULATIONS

-These procedures shall be interpreted and administered in accordance with the requirements and definitions set forth in DOT and FMCSA regulations on alcohol and controlled substances testing of employees who operate commercial motor vehicles, including any amendments to those regulations.
+These procedures shall be interpreted and administered in accordance with the requirements and definitions set forth in DOT and FMCSA regulations on alcohol and controlled substances, including marijuana (cannabis), testing of employees who operate commercial motor vehicles, including any amendments to those regulations.
 Those regulations are subject to change at any time without prior notice to drivers or other district employees.
 If these procedures conflict with DOT and/or FMCSA regulations, the DOT and FMCSA regulations will control.

 II.
 COVERED “DRIVERS”